amirylm/lockfree/README.md

 }
 ```

-You can find examples of usage in `./examples` folder.
+Detailed examples of usage can be found in `./examples` folder.
-In addition, you can find more examples in tests and benchmarks.
+Additionally, you can find more examples in tests and benchmarks.

 ## Contributing

-Contributions to lockfree are welcome and encouraged!
+Contributions to lockfree are welcomed and encouraged!
 If you find a bug or have an idea for an improvement, please open an issue or submit a pull request.

 Before contributing, please make sure to read the [Contributing Guidelines](CONTRIBUTING.md) for more information.